 Choosing a speaking topic that you enjoy is ideal when you want to be a volunteer speaking for free to clubs, associations and peers.
 If you want to get paid as a public speaker, read on.

-If you are serious about making a career out of being a public speaker, my previous article about becoming a professional speaker will help you.
+If you are serious about making a career out of being a public speaker, this article about becoming a professional speaker will help you.

 What is it that you know?